GingerSquirrel/Umbraco-Webcomponents/README.md

 - **Component-based:** Organize your UI as reusable web components.
 - **TypeScript & SCSS:** Write modern, type-safe code and modular styles.
+- **Build-time Image Generation:** Automatically create screenshots of components for documentation and marketing.
+- **PWA Support:** Service worker and manifest for progressive web app functionality.
 - **Vite-powered:** Fast development server and optimized builds.
 - **Umbraco-ready:** Designed for easy integration with Umbraco CMS.